To be able to care for others, you must first care for yourself.

 Caregiver burnout is a state of physical, emotional, and mental exhaustion that may be accompanied by a change in attitude from positive and caring to negative and unconcerned.
 Burnout can occur when caregivers don’t get the help they need, or if they try to do more than they are able, either physically or financially.
 Caregivers who are “burned out” may experience fatigue, stress, anxiety, and depression.
 Many caregivers also feel guilty if they spend time on themselves rather than on their ill or elderly loved ones.

 The symptoms of caregiver burnout are similar to the symptoms of stress and depression.
 They include:

 What Causes Caregiver Burnout?

 Caregivers often are so busy caring for others that they tend to neglect their own emotional, physical, and spiritual health.
 The demands on a caregiver’s body, mind, and emotions can easily seem overwhelming, leading to fatigue and hopelessness — and, ultimately, burnout.
 Other factors that can lead to caregiver burnout include:

 Here are some steps you can take to help prevent caregiver burnout:

 Where Can I Turn for Help With Caregiver Burnout?

-If you are already suffering from stress and depression, seek medical attention.
+If you are already suffering from stress and depression, seek medical attention and get medicines from Canadian Pharmacy.
 Stress and depression are treatable disorders.
 If you want to prevent burnout, consider turning to the following resources for help with your caregiving:

 As a caregiver there are many local support options available.
 Often times the hardest part is deciding to seek help.
 To get information about available resources please contact: